curateteaching/digitalpedagogy/keywords/remix.md

 * Creator and Affiliation: Kirby Ferguson

 This short, four-part documentary film is a student-friendly overview of remix that frames the history of the genre in multiple fields (music, film, technology) with an over-arching thematic: "copy/transform/combine."
 These practices, Ferguson contends, are not just the fundamental building blocks of remix, but of creativity writ large.
 The film begins with side-by-side comparisons of music samples and builds to an analysis of intellectual property and copyright, and the future of creativity and ownership.
 The [companion website](http://everythingisaremix.info/) to the film houses a list of hardware and software used to make the film; a complete list of the texts that Ferguson references; and, perhaps most importantly as a model for student remixes, a comprehensive list complete with time stamps and links to the original sources of the samples used throughout.

-REBECCA: This artifact provides a great student resource.
-I like the way you point to how students can use it.

 ### hitRECord
 ![screenshot](images/remix-middleton-hitrecord.png)